Ryan Louis Verdugo

 Verdugo made his pro debut with the AZL Giants in 2008 and went 1-0 with two saves and a 2.08 ERA for them, striking out 19 and walking 6 in 13 innings.
 He also pitched one game for the Salem-Keizer Volcanoes, with one run in two innings.
 In 2009, Ryan pitched for the AZL Giants (0 H, 0 R, 6 K in 3 IP) and the Augusta Greenjackets (4-0, 1.39, .170 opponent average, 45 K in 32 1/3 IP).
 He split 2010 between the Greenjackets (4-1, 2.25, 50 K in 32 IP) and San Jose Giants (4-0, 1.47, 44 K, 19 BB, 15 H in 30 2/3 IP), showing great strikeout rates and ERAs though mediocre control.
 He was 5th in the affiliated minors in best strikeout rate by a reliever, behind Donnie Joseph, Bryce Stowell, Scott Shuman and Tim Collins.
 He moved into the rotation with the 2011 Richmond Flying Squirrels and was 8-6 with a 4.35 ERA, fanning 133 and walking 63 in 130 1/3 innings.
 He tied Austin Adams for third in the Eastern League in walks (behind Casey Crosby and Joel Carreno) and was 5th in strikeouts (between Shairon Martis and Adams).

 Following the 2011 season, he was traded along with Jonathan Sanchez to the Royals for Melky Cabrera.
 After beginning 2012 with the AAA Omaha Storm Chasers, he was called up to the majors in early June when Will Smith was sent down.
 Only on the Royals' roster for a few days, he was sent back down when Clint Robinson was brought up, without having been used in a game.
 He was called back up to the Royals on July 17th, ironically to replace the just-released Sanchez, and made his first major league start that evening.
 At the time, he had a 6-2, 3.58 record for Omaha with a .217 opponent average but 44 walks in 88 innings.
 Facing the Seattle Mariners, he gave up 6 earned runs over 1 2/3 innings and took the loss.
-After being hard to hit in the minors, he surrendered eight hits, the big blow being a 3-run double by Kyle Seager.
+After being hard to hit in the minors, he surrendered 8 hits, the big blow being a three-run double by Kyle Seager.
 Vin Mazzaro wound up relieving him.
 He was then sent back to AAA and Francisley Bueno was called up to replace him.
+It turned out to be his sole appearance in the majors.